Scottish Child Abuse Inquiry: Morrison's Academy, Crieff

 The report of the Inquiry into Morrison's Academy concluded that the school "...harboured a culture of violence and emotional abuse."
-Staff at Morrison’s used corporal punishment excessively and inappropriately, and the school's response to this misuse was insufficient.
+Staff at Morrison's used corporal punishment excessively and inappropriately, and the school's response to this misuse was insufficient.
 Former pupils at the school described how teachers took"delight" in caning children.
 One ex-pupil described how, when he was 12 or 13, his wrist was broken because of the savage beating he got from a teacher.

-The report also noted that some older pupils at Morrison’s abused younger children, primarily within the boarding houses.
+The report also noted that some older pupils at Morrison's abused younger children, primarily within the boarding houses.
 This included physical abuse sexual abuse and bullying.
 Prefects also inflicted physical violence, emotional abuse and corporal punishment.

 A strong culture of silence around abuse existed—children were discouraged from "telling," and those who did faced mistreatment from peers.
 There was little encouragement for children to speak up or voice concerns.
 Morrisons apologised to former pupils who, from the 1950s to the 1990s, had been emotionally and physically abused at the school.

 Queen Victoria School, Dunblane

-The Inquiry reported that at this school "terrifying" abuse went on for years.
+The Inquiry reported that at this school, "terrifying" abuse went on for years.

 A lawyer representing the school apologised and expressed deep regret to former pupils who had been abused.
-A few teachers physically and emotionally abused children under the pretense of corporal punishment, using belts, slippers, a cricket bat, and heavy wooden dusters to instill fear.
-Two teachers were said to have ignored children sexually, one during the he years 1973-1993 and the other teacher from 2011-2019.
-Housemaster Glenn Harrison (1989-1991), whose complaints of physical, emotional and sexual abuse were ignored, eventually he went public.
-He was thrown out of his flat by the Police, 17 days before the end of his contract with the MoD.
+A few teachers physically and emotionally abused children under the pretence of corporal punishment, using belts, slippers, a cricket bat, and heavy wooden dusters to instil fear.
+Two teachers were said to have abused children sexually, one during the years 1973-1993 and the other from 2011 to 2019.
+Housemaster Glenn Harrison (1989–1991), whose complaints of physical, emotional and sexual abuse were ignored, eventually went public.
+He was thrown out of his flat by the school bursar and the Police, 18 days before the end of his contract with the Ministry of Defence.
 After writing to the Police for over 35 years asking for an explanation, he has been completely ignored.

-Violence from older boys toward younger ones was widesread; in one instance, a child was even threatened with being thrown down a lift shaft.
+Violence from older boys toward younger ones was widespread; in one instance, a child was even threatened with being thrown down a lift shaft.
 One former pupil said, that when he was 13, he was physically and sexually abused by an older boy at the school.
-He reported this to the headmaster who did nothing and he was afterwards subjected to even more vicious bullying and sexual abuse.
+He reported this to the headmaster, who did nothing, and he was afterwards subjected to even more vicious bullying and sexual abuse.
 He was not supported by teachers who ostracised him.
 The school admitted that abuse had occurred.